thuie-isda/thuie-isda.github.io/_pages/People.md

 ### Xin Xia
 *Research Assistant*
 <img src="/images/xinxia.jpeg" width="25%">
-Xin Xia has graduated from the master program of Electrical and Computer Engineering in Georgia Institute of Technology in 2022 and received his bachelor degree from Tianjin University, China in 2020.
+Xin Xia has graduated from the M.S. program of Electrical and Computer Engineering in Georgia Institute of Technology, the US, in 2022 and received his bachelor degree of Electrical Engineering and Automation from Tianjin University, China, in 2020.
 He is now serving as a Research Assistant in the Department of Industrial Engineering, Tsinghua University.
 His research interest focuses on deep reinforcement learning and multi-modal data fusion and feature extraction based on pretrained language model.
 [Research Graph](http://thuie-isda.github.io/images/xinxia.pdf)

 ## ***Alumni***